wanderanimrod/elixir_mock/README.md

-# ElixirMock [DO NOT USE YET]
+# ElixirMock (alpha)

-Sanitary mock modules for elixir, configurable per test and inspectable
+Creates mock modules based on real elixir modules for testing.
+The mocks are inspectable and they don't replace the original modules the are based on.

 ## Installation